alex-patterson-webdev/date-time/README.md

 ## About

-The library provides a number of factory interfaces which abstracts the creation of native PHP DateTime objects and implementations of the [PSR-20 Clock](https://www.php-fig.org/psr/psr-20/) `ClockInterface`.
+The library provides implementations of the [PSR-20 Clock](https://www.php-fig.org/psr/psr-20/) `ClockInterface` and a number of factories which abstract the creation of native PHP DateTime objects.

 ## Installation

 Installation via [composer](https://getcomposer.org).

-    require alex-patterson-webdev/date-time ^0.5
+    require alex-patterson-webdev/date-time ^0.6

 ## Theory